cgustave/netcontrol/netcontrol/fortigate/README.md

      |                  10.0.2.0-10.0.2.255
      |
      |          FGT-B1-1 #
      |
+     |      210623 : as of 6.4, command was changed to "config system sdwan".
+Add option version=6.4/6.2 for 6.2 compatibility
+     |
      |  get_session(self, filter={})
      |      Filter and retrieve a session from the session list